amadejp/DS_Project_Feature_Selection/README.md

 More specifically, our goal is to test different feature ranking algorithms, in order to speed up subsequential processes.
 Ground truth for our testing is Outbrain's in-house developed autoML, which is accurate, but relatively slow.

+## Reproducibility

+All code in `/src` should be reproducible.
+You need venv with Python 3.10 and install all packages from `/src/requirements.txt`.

+NOTE!
+The data is not included in this repository, as it is not publicly available and is not ours to distribute.
+Furthermore, the data is too large to be stored in this repository.
+So please acquire the data from Outbrain and place it in `/src/data` folder (either `full_data.csv.zip` or `full_data.csv`).

 ## Folder structure ##